Viktirr/AHK-MRB/README.md

 # AHK-MRB
 AutoHotkey - Multiple Replay Buffers for OBS
-This script is meant to save you some time during editing by saving only the amount of video you think is necessary on the fly, or to upload the clips directly to YouTube or any other platform.
+This script is meant to save you some time during editing by only saving the amount of time you think is necessary for a clip, on the fly.
+You could also use it to upload the clips directly to YouTube or any other platform without wasting your time trimming it out.

 ## Usage
 Saving videos is simple, the default controls include: